 The Southwest Research Center features a wide variety of research, applicable to producers across the southern portion of Missouri.
-Various studies involve beef and dairy production, horticulture, tree nut crops, vineyard for growing wine and table grapes, vegetables and various land management strategies.
+Various studies involve beef production, horticulture, tree nut crops, vineyard for growing wine and table grapes, vegetables and various land management strategies.

 Forage grass breeding conducted at the Southwest Research Center has been instrumental in the development of three new “endophyte-free” tall fescue varieties – “Missouri 96,” “Mozark” and “Martin,” – as well as an orchardgrass variety, “Justus.”
 Small grains research focuses on variety testing and development, proper fertilization practices and harvest management alternatives.